‘Haaland is far from Lewandowski’s level’ – Striker’s former coach sounds Odegaard warning amid Bayern & Liverpool links | Goal.com

 “Joining Bayern would be difficult for him at the moment.
 Because, of course, he is still far from the level of Robert Lewandowski.

-“Erling is a present character, the back seat would not be easy for him.
+“Erling is a dominant character, sitting on the bench would not be easy for him.
 As long as Lewandowski plays at this level, a move to Bayern would therefore not make sense.

 “What many forget: Haaland was not even a regular player at Salzburg recently.
 He did not play regularly until August this year.
 Of course he caused hype with his goals, but it would probably be advisable to stay at Salzburg for another year.